aws-solutions-library-samples/guidance-for-external-connectivity-amazon-vpc-lattice/README.md

         --header "x-amz-security-token:$AWS_SESSION_TOKEN" \
         --header "x-amz-content-sha256:UNSIGNED-PAYLOAD"

+You can test this by using the [setcredentials.sh](./setcredentials.sh) script and the [callendpoint.sh](./callendpoint.sh) script in this repo.

 ### Scaling

 This solution has been built on the assumption that it should automatically scale and contract using average CPU metrics for the ECS Service as the dimension.
 During load-testing, it was evident that the solution was CPU bound as the load increased, based on the specifications of the task sizes that were chosen - some independent measurement statistics can be found [here](https://www.stormforge.io/blog/aws-fargate-network-performance/) but you can adjust this solution to use a metric that best suits your application profile and load simply by modifying the [cluster.yaml](/cloudformation/ecs/cluster.yaml) template.
 Using [Application Autoscaling](https://docs.aws.amazon.com/autoscaling/application/userguide/services-that-can-integrate-ecs.html) with ECS, you can use both TargetTrackingScaling and StepScaling.
 This solution uses TargetTrackingScaling and a `PredefinedMetricType` of `ECSServiceAverageCPUUtilization` - but you can write your own metrics, publish them to CloudWatch and then reference these using a `CustomizedMetricSpecification`, more details on that [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-applicationautoscaling-scalingpolicy-targettrackingscalingpolicyconfiguration.html#cfn-applicationautoscaling-scalingpolicy-targettrackingscalingpolicyconfiguration-customizedmetricspecification)